Algebraic Surfaces in Positive Characteristic: Inseparable morphisms and foliations

 \subsection{Foliations}

 From dimension two on there are many more purely inseparable morphisms than just compositions of Frobenius.
-In fact if $X$ is an $n$-dimensional variety over a perfect field with $n\geq2$ then the $k$-linear Frobenius morphism has degree $p^n$ and it factors over many height one morphisms.
+In fact, if $X$ is an $n$-dimensional variety with $n\geq2$ over an algebraically closed field $k$, then the $k$-linear Frobenius morphism has degree $p^n$ and it factors over infinitely many height one morphisms.